 - a) A paddler must complete 3 qualifying events during the season to be eligible for the final.
 There are exceptions for Div.1 senior men's kayak, Div.2 and above junior men's kayak, Div.3 and above women kayak, Div.4 and above junior women kayak and Div.3 and above canoe, and for paddlers in the Combined Services, who must complete 2 qualifying events. - b) Qualifying events are regional Hasler races and all assessment races for that season.
+During an assessment race any paddler lapped may be required to retire by the organiser, but will be deemed to have completed a qualifying race.
 This does not include races designated for the following Hasler season.
 Also a paddler may count completing a National Championships race on one or both days as one qualifying race.
 A paddler may count either the Long Course or the Short Course Nationals but not both as a qualifying event.
 The previous Hasler Final does not count as a qualifying race. - c) The qualification must be in the same type of boat (i.e. canoe or kayak). - d) Paddlers are only eligible to paddle in a singles race at the Hasler Final if they have completed 3 qualifying events in singles.
 The exceptions in rule 36(a) apply equally in this rule. - e) A paddler can only compete in one race at the final. - f) The Regional Marathon Adviser will check the eligibility of paddlers from his region for the final.
-This will include holding current British Canoeing, or equivalent, membership.
-The Race Records Officer will be able to produce listings on request to help clubs and Marathon Advisers carry out this task.
+This will include holding current Paddle UK, or equivalent, membership.
+Team